 Table A.29 shows the PTM interface signals.
 These signals are present only if the PTM interface is present.

-In the I/O column, the I indicates an input from the PTM interface to the Cortex-A9 processor.
-The O indicates an output from the Cortex-A9 processor to the PTM.
+In the Input/Output column I indicates an input from the PTM interface to the Cortex-A9 processor.
+O indicates an output from the Cortex-A9 processor to the PTM.
 All these signals are in the Cortex-A9 clock domain.

 |Name||I/O||Source or destination||Description|

 Number of waypoints committed this cycle.
 It is valid to indicate a valid waypoint and commit it in the same cycle.